-The Educational Psychology (PhD) degree is an innovative, applied professional psychology program designed for school psychologists and other master's prepared practicing professionals.
+The Educational Psychology (PhD) is an innovative, applied professional psychology program designed for school psychologists and other master's prepared practicing professionals seeking additional skills/knowledge and expanded their career opportunities.

-Applicants must possess a master's degree from a regionally accredited college or university in psychology, counseling, education or a related field with a B average or better.
+Applicants must possess a master's degree from a regionally accredited college or university in psychology, counseling, education or a related field with a B average or better and have obtained professional certification in their chosen field.

 Applicants must have completed, prior to admission, the following foundational coursework:

-Your application will be processed and assessed by the Faculty Committee on Admissions only after the receipt of the following:
+Your application will be processed and assessed by the Faculty Committee on Admissions only after the receipt of:

 The PhD program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
 Students will be accepted into the program until the desired class size is achieved, therefore it is recommended for candidates to submit applications early.
 Classes begin in the fall term (early August).